Julianaguilar98/Julianaguilar98/README.md

 ## 👋 Hey, my name's Julian!
 - 👀 I’m studying Computer Science @ the University of Houston
 - 🌱 I’m currently learning Full Stack Development using a variety of languages, and frameworks.
-- ⚡ Fun facts: I've been playing Guitar for 7 years, and I do a bit of orchestral music production on the side.
+- ⚡ Fun facts: I've been playing guitar for 7 years, and I do a bit of orchestral music production on the side.

 <!---
 Julianaguilar98/Julianaguilar98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.